stripe/stripe-dotnet/readme.md

 ### Creating an account

 When creating an account, you can create a standalone or managed account.
 Standalone accounts are managed by Stripe and the account owner directly.
 Managed accounts are handled by your platform.
 See the Stripe documentation for more information.

-Since Stripe returns `ExternalAccounts` as a single array (contains StripeCard's and/or StripeBankAccount's), that type is StripeList<dynamic>().
+Since Stripe returns `ExternalAccounts` as a single array (contains StripeCard's and/or StripeBankAccount's), that type is a dynamic StripeList.
 These are split up as `ExternalCards` and `ExternalBankAccounts` for your convenience.

 	var account = new StripeAccountCreateOptions();
 	account.Email = "jayme@yoyoyo.com"  // this is required if it is not a managed account. the user is emailed on standalone accounts,